Zhengdw/zhengdw.github.io/index.markdown

   [diameter and distance oracles](/publications.html)).

 **Service.**
-I've reviewed papers for conferences like
+I've been a subreviewer for the conferences:
 SODA 2025,
 SOSA 2025,
 ALENEX 2025,